 Language - English

 Role at MEDA - Scott Ruddick, is Senior Director, Security.
 Working closely with project offices, he manages global security systems for MEDA’s programming.
 He undertakes risk assessments; manages field security teams; oversees crisis management and recovery planning; and develops and delivers security training for MEDA staff.
 He is also responsible for case management of security investigations.

 Experience - Scott has extensive experience in protective security; risk analysis; security management; and crisis planning in an aid and development context.
 Previous to MEDA, Scott was a consultant in international development; an adjunct faculty member at York University's Schulich School of Business and Royal Roads University; and spent a decade in a variety of front line law enforcement roles.
 His practitioner knowledge is underpinned by Board certification in security management, an MBA and graduate diplomas in security management, law enforcement and investigative techniques.

 Scott has activity contributed to building the aid and development security field.
 He serves on the Crisis Management and Business Continuity Council of ASIS International, where he is Associate Editor of the Council newsletter.
 He is a volunteer with the Canadian Interagency Security Advisory Forum.

-THOMAS DIXON, Senior Director, Business Partnerships
+THOMAS DIXON, Senior Director, Partnerships and Innovation

 Role at MEDA ‒ Thom takes an entrepreneurial approach to design, test and integrate organization-wide methodologies for MEDA to partner with the private sector in finding business solutions to poverty.
 His primary focus is on partnering with businesses that engage global business models to generate sustainable livelihoods for poor families.